WHAT DO WE DO?

 We have a small committee that meets regularly throughout the year to plan training programmes and think of ways to improve the club.
 We try to respond to ideas from our members, and are always ready to welcome new blood to help us in a range of ways.

-We now have 7 trained 'Leaders in Running Fitness' - Mandy Waldon, Brian Billington, Simon Hodkin, Andy Davy, and Geoff Anderson (who is also our 'Coach in Running Fitness') - who are all trained to help keep our sessions focused and well-informed, based on current information from Run England and UK Athletics.
+We now have 7 trained 'Leaders in Running Fitness' - Mandy Waldon, Brian Billington, Simon Hodkin, Andy Davy, Cat Turnbull, Hilary Murgatroyd, and Geoff Anderson (who is also our 'Coach in Running Fitness').
+They are all trained to help keep our sessions focused and well-informed, based on current information from Run England and UK Athletics.

 Hilary Murgatroyd joined the club in June 2016 and has written this piece for us about joining the running club,